 3 Exams: (SLOs 1, 2, & 3) Exams include multiple choice questions, fill-in-the-blank, short answer, identification, and a map section.
 Questions will derive from both lectures and textbook material, with a heavy emphasis on lectures.
 You will be given a review guideline with the exact composition of the exam before it is given.
 Only a documented serious family emergency or documented medical excuse will qualify you for a make-up exam.
 Only one make-up exam is allowed.
-Exam dates are fixed and permanent unless circumstances dictate necessary change, which will be given in advance by instructor
+Exam dates are fixed and permanent unless circumstances dictate necessary change, which will be given in advance by instructor.

-Essay: (SLO 1, 2, or 3, depending on topic; SLO 4) Each student will complete one essay for the class.
-This essay will be over a topic in modern American History.
-The essay is worth 14% of your final grade.
-Specific information on the essay can be found in Content under Assignment Information.
+Essay / Review: (SLO 1, 2, or 3, depending on topic; SLO 4) Each student will complete EITHER one essay or one academic book analysis for the class.
+This essay / review will be over a topic in Early American History.
+The assignment is worth 14% of your final grade.
+Specific information on the assignment can be found in Content under Assignment Information.